 He also sailed with Jason and the Argonauts to find the Golden Fleece and he performed 12 ‘impossible’ tasks.

 Heracles was very brave, but he was killed when he was tricked into putting on a poisoned robe.
 However, Zeus liked Heracles so much that he took him to Mount Olympus and made him immortal.

 Watch: The story of Perseus

 Watch the video below to find out how another famous Greek hero, Perseus, killed a monster called Medusa.

-Medusa was a Gorgon, she had venomous snakes instead of hair and she could turn people to stone just by looking at them.
+Medusa was a Gorgon who had venomous snakes instead of hair.
+She could turn people to stone just by looking at them.